 Luminescence exposure ages were determined from the luminescence depth profiles using μ and $\overline{\sigma\varphi_0}$ derived from sample ROAD02 for each of the IRSL signals (Table 3).
-For BALL03, the IR50 (387 ± 103 a), pIRIR150 (296 ± 54 a) and pIRIR225 (362 ± 49 a) signals all gave luminescence exposure ages in agreement within uncertainties.
+For BALL03, the IR50 (378 ± 115 a-1), pIRIR150 (294 ± 61 a-1) and pIRIR225 (370 ± 46 a-1) signals all gave luminescence exposure ages in agreement within uncertainties.
 For BALL02, the three signals were inconsistent with one another.
-The pIRIR225 signal (263 ± 30 a) was consistent with BALL03, but the IR50 (8 ± 2 a) and pIRIR150 (66 ± 16 a) signals for BALL02 were younger than BALL03.
-All apparent exposure ages based on the different luminescence signals were at least one order of magnitude younger than the apparent exposure age based cosmogenic nuclide dating (4.54 ± 0.27 ka; Ballantyne and Stone, 2004).
-This was likely because erosion over time in this wet, temperate climate has removed material from the surface of the rock and created shallower luminescence depth profiles in comparison to a noneroding profile; thus, the luminescence depth profile is dependent upon both exposure age and the erosion rate (Sohbati et al. 2018; Lehmann et al. 2019a).
+The pIRIR225 signal (279 ± 48 a-1) was consistent with BALL03, but the IR50 (9 ± 3 a-1) and pIRIR150 (70 ± 9 a-1) signals for BALL02 were younger than BALL03.
+All apparent exposure ages based on the different luminescence signals were at least one order of magnitude younger than the apparent exposure age based cosmogenic nuclide dating (4.22 ± 0.34 ka; Ballantyne and Stone, 2004).
+This was likely because erosion over time in this wet, temperate climate has removed material from the surface of the rock and created shallower luminescence depth profiles; thus, the luminescence depth profile is dependent upon both exposure age and the erosion rate (Sohbati et al. 2018; Lehmann et al. 2019a).

 To test whether erosion rates could be determined for the Beinn Alligin boulders from the luminescence depth profiles, we performed erosion rate modelling following the inversion approach of Lehmann et al. (2019) and constrained by the re-calculated cosmogenic nuclide age (Ballantyne and Stone, 2004).
 This approach defines an erosion history that follows a step function with an initial period of zero erosion, followed by an immediate increase to a constant erosion rate at a defined time.
 It attempts to recover parameter combinations (erosion rate and timing of erosion initiation) that are both consistent with the cosmogenic nuclide concentration and produce modelled luminescence profiles that match observations.
-For BALL02, both the IR50 and pIRIR150 signals suggested that the system had approached a steady-state with erosion rates of 66 mm/ka
+For sample BALL02, both the IR50 and pIRIR150 signals suggested that the system had approached a steady-state with erosion rates of 66 mm/ka (IR50) and 9 mm/ka (pIRIR150) applied over time periods >73 a and 593 a, respectively.
+However, the pIRIR225 signal suggested a transient erosion state, where the luminescence signal could be derived from numerous pairs of erosion rates and initiation times.
+All three IRSL signals from sample BALL03 consistently suggested a system undergoing a transient response to erosion, which was consistent with the pIRIR225 signal of BALL02 (Fig. 7, Table 3).